PhilipYip1988/python-tutorials/006_collections/readme.md

 ```

-So we can get the last value and the first value using the negative indexes:
+The last value and the first value can be accessed using the negative integer index values:

 ```
 "hello"[-1]